 Trivia: WWE banned the use of baby oil at events in 2014.
 The reason for the ban is apparently because it doesn’t look good on HDTV.

-Vince McMahon was on commentary alongside Mr. Perfect and didn’t appear to be enthused by the accidental elimination.
+Vince McMahon was on commentary alongside Mr. Perfect, and he didn’t appear to be enthused by the accidental elimination.
 Vince didn’t acknowledge that The Ringmaster had been eliminated by Fatu and wanted to ignore it until Mr. Perfect mentioned it, leaving Vince with no real choice but to respond.

 “What happened to The Ringmaster?”
 Mr. Perfect asked Vince on commentary.